-Chasing Tails offers affordable vaccination services during our mobile vaccination clinics.
+Chasing Tails gives back to the Bryan/College Station community by offering affordable vaccination services during our mobile vaccination clinics.
 These clinics take place once a month throughout the Bryan/College Station area.

 At your visit, a professional, fully licensed veterinarian will examine your dog or cat from wet nose to wagging tail to determine if they are fit for vaccinations.
-This examination is provided FREE of charge.
+This examination is provided FREE of charge to those purchasing services from us.
 Preventative health care for you pet is then provided, including annual vaccinations in accordance with state and local regulations, deworming for puppies, kittens, and as needed for adult animals, heartworm tests, heartworm prevention, and flea and tick control products are offered.
+Please note: We do not provide written prescriptions at the vaccination clinics to protect our doctors time and ability to provide a full exam to each patient, if you would like a written prescription for a medication, please contact us and schedule a house call Monday- Friday.
 Please see below for a complete list of vaccinations:

 The following additional services are also available: